alex-kolmakov/text-sentiment-and-topic-classification/README.md

-# Ubuntu Dialogue Corpus - Sentiment Analysis Pipeline
+# Ubuntu Dialogue Corpus - Sentiment Analysis & Topic Classification Pipeline

-A fast and memory-efficient sentiment analysis pipeline for the Ubuntu Dialogue Corpus dataset using VADER sentiment analysis and DuckDB streaming.
+Pipeline for sentiment analysis and topic extraction from the Ubuntu Dialogue Corpus dataset using VADER sentiment analysis, BERTopic, and DuckDB streaming.

 ## Features

-- 🚀 **Fast Processing**: Uses VADER sentiment analysis (processes thousands of conversations per second)
-- 💾 **Memory Efficient**: DuckDB streaming handles 1M+ rows without loading entire dataset into memory
-- 📊 **Complete Analysis**: Analyzes 346K+ conversations with sentiment scores and classifications
+- 📊 **Complete Analysis**: 346K+ conversations with sentiment scores and topic classification
-- 🎯 **Simple**: Sequential processing - no complex multiprocessing or model downloads required
 - 🔬 **Evaluation-Focused**: Designed for speed and easy evaluation rather than production deployment
+- 🏷️ **Topic Extraction**: BERTopic with semantic alignment to predefined categories
+- 🔍 **Inspection Tools**: Evaluate topic mappings before final alignment

 ## Design Philosophy

 This pipeline is intentionally designed with **speed and easy evaluation** in mind.

 It prioritizes:

 - ✅ Quick setup and execution
 - ✅ Minimal dependencies